gatsbyjs/gatsby/examples/using-csv/README.md

 # using-csv

-Demonstrates de usage of CSV files with Gatsby.
+Demonstrates the usage of CSV files with Gatsby.